 3. Get some sunlight

 Exposing yourself to sunlight in the morning, and during the day, keeps your circadian rhythm (your body’s natural time-keeping clock) in check.
 Then, avoid bright lights in the evening.
 You can even dim your house lights, or use lamps instead of ceiling lights to prepare yourself for sleep.
-This can improve the quality of your sleep, duration and also reduce the time it takes to fall asleep.
+This can improve the quality and duration of your sleep and also reduce the time it takes to fall asleep.